Greater Naples AAUW Charitable Foundation, Inc.

 What feedback have you received about the conference?

-“Working with STEM women from our community inspired me by teaching me that I an be or do anything with my life.”
+- “Working with STEAM women from our community inspired me by teaching me that I can be or do anything with my life.”